 - New car models and technology reviews

-Consumer Reports digital access is available for $8.
+Consumer Reports digital access is available for $10 / month or $39 annually.
 Many libraries also offer free access to anyone who has a library card, so ask your local librarian for more information on how to access it.

 RepairPal is a certification network designed to help the average car owner find a quality mechanic, who charges a fair price and provides excellent repairs and customer service.
 But what RepairPal’s website has so much more than that, making it an excellent resource for folks that are researching the best car for their budget.
 Their site is jam-packed with data-driven car research – making it essential for anyone buying a car.

 RepairPal can help with:

 - Using their car reliability tool, you can determine the average repair and maintenance costs for your future car